How to respond to COVID-19 through open government

 We know that those working in government are looking for ways to share information and connect with others in order to improve the global COVID-19 response.

-That’s why Apolitical and the Co-Chairs of the Open Government Partnership Steering Committee co-hosted this workshop on how to use open government practices to respond to the COVID-19 pandemic to eventually move towards open and effective recovery efforts.
+That’s why Apolitical and the Co-Chairs of the Open Government Partnership Steering Committee are co-hosting a workshop on how to use open government practices to respond to the COVID-19 pandemic to eventually move towards open and effective recovery efforts.

-This workshop kicked off the OGP Open Response + Open Recovery series Digital Forum, a series of digital events happening on 5-8th May on a range of open government issues, including: public service delivery, open procurement, data privacy, and more.
+This workshop will kick off the OGP Open Response + Open Recovery series Digital Forum, a series of digital events happening on 5-8th May on a range of open government issues, including: public service delivery, open procurement, data privacy, and more.

 What you’ll learn: